eProsima/Micro-XRCE-DDS-docs/docs/client.rst

     Enables or disables the functions of the discovery feature (currently, only for Linux).

 ``PROFILE_UDP_TRANSPORT=<bool>``
-    Enables or disables the posibility to connect with the *Agent* by UDP.
+    Enables or disables the possibility to connect with the *Agent* by UDP.

 ``PROFILE_TCP_TRANSPORT=<bool>``
-    Enables or disables the posibility to connect with the *Agent* by TCP.
+    Enables or disables the possibility to connect with the *Agent* by TCP.

 ``PROFILE_SERIAL_TRANSPORT=<bool>``
-    Enables or disables the posibility to connect with the *Agent* by Serial.
+    Enables or disables the possibility to connect with the *Agent* by Serial.

 ``CONFIG_MAX_OUTPUT_BEST_EFFORT_STREAMS=<number>``
-    Configures the maximun output best-effort streams that a session could have.
+    Configures the maximum output best-effort streams that a session could have.
     The calls to ``uxr_create_output_best_effort_stream`` function for a session must be less or equal that this value.

 ``CONFIG_MAX_OUTPUT_RELIABLE_STREAMS=<number>``
-    Configures the maximun output reliable streams that a session could have.
+    Configures the maximum output reliable streams that a session could have.
     The calls to ``uxr_create_output_reliable_stream`` function for a session must be less or equal that this value.

 ``CONFIG_MAX_INPUT_BEST_EFFORT_STREAMS=<number>``
-    Configures the maximun input best-effort streams that a session could have.
+    Configures the maximum input best-effort streams that a session could have.
     The calls to ``uxr_create_input_best_effort_stream`` function for a session must be less or equal that this value.

 ``CONFIG_MAX_INPUT_RELIABLE_STREAMS=<number>``
-    Configures the maximun input reliable streams that a session could have.
+    Configures the maximum input reliable streams that a session could have.
     The calls to ``uxr_create_input_reliable_stream`` function for a session must be less or equal that this value.

 ``CONFIG_MAX_SESSION_CONNECTION_ATTEMPTS=<number>``